-During the years David Campbell served as governor of Virginia (1837-1841), he and his family moved into the governor's mansion in Richmond, taking several of their slaves with them, but leaving Hannah Valentine and Lethe Jackson to care for the homestead.
-Hannah and Lethe wrote to their mistresses and other slave family members during this time period.
-Three of Hannah's letters remain: November 1, 1837, written to her daughter, Eliza; January 30, 1838, written to her husband, Michael Valentine; May 2, 1838, written to her mistress Mary Campbell and one of Lethe's, April 18, 1838, to Miss Virginia Campbell.
-The letters provide a rare firsthand glimpse into the lives of slaves and the relationships they had with their owners.
+During the years David Campbell served as governor of Virginia (1837-1841), he and his family moved into the governor's mansion in Richmond, taking several enslaved people with them, but leaving Hannah Valentine and Lethe Jackson to care for the homestead.
+Hannah and Lethe wrote to their family members as well as to women in the Campbell family during this time period.
+Three of Hannah's letters remain: November 1, 1837, written to her daughter, Eliza; January 30, 1838, written to her husband, Michael Valentine; May 2, 1838, written to Mary Campbell and one of Lethe's, April 18, 1838, to Virginia Campbell.
+The letters provide a rare firsthand glimpse into the lives of enslaved women and the relationships they had with their enslavers.
 These letters have been transcribed and published in Blacks in Bondage, edited by Robert Starobin (New Viewpoints, 1974), pp. 64-77.
 Digital images and transcriptions of these letters are also available.

-A letter dictated by Lethe Jackson's daughter Lucy Clarke to Clarke's son, Washington, April 11, 1843.
+There is also a letter dictated by Lethe Jackson's daughter, Lucy Clarke, to Clarke's son, Washington, April 11, 1843.
 This letter is in Virginia Campbell's handwriting.
 In the letter Clarke writes about the birth of her son, Washington's brother, gives him advice about how he should conduct his life, includes news of family members, and describes what is taking place on the plantation.

-Addressed to his master, David Campbell Esqr., is also a letter from Jonathan Robinson in March 20, 1829 who states his extreme gratitude to Mr. and Mrs. Campbell.
+Addressed to his owner, David Campbell Esqr., is also a letter from Jonathan Robinson in March 20, 1829.
 Robinson mentions a letter he received from Mr. Campbell in the previous year which may have requested that he return to the Campbell homestead.
 Robinson states having a wife and six children and has accumulated enough to purchase a comfortable house and therefore could not move to presumably reunite with the Campbells again.

 Professor Norma Taylor Mitchell wrote an essay focusing on Hannah Valentine's role within the Campbell family, published in Beyond Image and Convention: Explorations in Southern Women's History, edited by Janet L. Coryell et al, University of Missouri Press, Columbia (1998).